 If service is excellent, then tip is generous

 The order in which the rules are presented here is arbitrary.
 It does not matter which rules come first.
-If you want to include the food's effect on the tip, add the following two rules.
+To include the effect of food quality on the tip, add the following two rules.

 Tipping Problem Rules - Food Factor

 If food is rancid, then tip is cheap

 If food is delicious, then tip is generous

 You can combine the two different lists of rules into one list of three rules like so.